Mercer Global Advisors Inc. ADV Sells 2,028 Shares of Toyota Motor Co. (NYSE:TM)

-Mercer Global Advisors Inc. ADV decreased its stake in shares of Toyota Motor Co.
-(NYSE:TM – Get Rating) by 3.3% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+Mercer Global Advisors Inc. ADV lessened its position in Toyota Motor Co.
+(NYSE:TM – Get Rating) by 3.3% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 59,573 shares of the company’s stock after selling 2,028 shares during the quarter.
-Mercer Global Advisors Inc. ADV’s holdings in Toyota Motor were worth $7,762,000 at the end of the most recent quarter.
+Mercer Global Advisors Inc. ADV’s holdings in Toyota Motor were worth $7,762,000 at the end of the most recent reporting period.

 Analyst Ratings Changes